-We knew that Seagrass was present in Ballyhenry Bay and Castleward Bay from casual dive records, but there was no information on the size or condition of the beds.
-The survey programme had five main phases: 1) Dives to locate the position of the beds/check existing positions were accurate.
+We knew that Seagrass was present in Ballyhenry Bay from casual dive records, but there was no information on the size or condition of the beds.
+The survey programme had five main phases:

-1) Dives to locate the position of the beds/check existing positions were accurate.

-2) Assessment of bed size.
-In Ballyhenry Bay, seven pairs of divers swam out at right angles from the shore to try and find where the deepest and shallowest edges of the bed were.
-At the Castleward Bay site, divers were dropped at various positions around the known seagrass location.

-3) Divers towed a GPS (Global Positioning System), tied to a surface marker buoy, around the edge of the bed.
+- 1) Dives to locate the position of the bed/check existing positions were accurate. - 2) Assessment of bed size.
+In Ballyhenry Bay, seven pairs of divers swam out at right angles from the shore to try and find where the deepest and shallowest edges of the bed were. - 3) Divers towed a GPS (Global Positioning System), tied to a surface marker buoy, around the edge of the bed.
 This device gets a very accurate location from satellites.
-It gave a new position every 30 seconds, with the resultant line giving the divers track through the water and therefore the edge of the bed.

-4) Using plumbing pipe, we manufactured 0.25m squares or 'quadrats', divers used these to measure the number of eelgrass shoots per square metre in various bed areas.

-5) Finally, as on all Seasearch dives, a list of the different plant and animal species present was compiled.
+It gave a new position every 30 seconds, with the resultant line giving the divers track through the water and therefore the edge of the bed. - 4) Using plumbing pipe, we manufactured 0.25m2 squares or 'quadrats', divers used these to measure the number of eelgrass shoots per square metre in various bed areas. - 5) Three 100m transects were laid across the bed.
+Every 10 metres 3 0.25m2 quadrats were randomly placed and counts of shoots, maximum shoot length and epiphyte (algae growing on the seagrass blade) cover (scored 1-5) were taken - 6) Finally, as on all Seasearch dives, a list of the different plant and animal species present was compiled.
 Samples of leaf blades were taken for a project on the genetics of Zostera marina.
-In 2009, we will be making a detailed map of the Ballyhenry Bay bed using a survey grid.